WayTooJoe/Enterprise-Ai-Governance-System/README.md

 ---

 ##  Repository Contents

-* `workflow.json`: The complete, production-ready n8n blueprint.
+* [📥 Download the Production n8n Workflow File](./Neural_Risk_Management.json): The complete blueprint.
+You can import this file straight into your n8n instance to review the node connections.: The complete, production-ready n8n blueprint.
 Import this file straight into your n8n instance to review the node connections.